stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 • C2W overclock patching for Wii injects
 • GCT patching and Deflicker options for Wii
 • Full support for Windows 7 and 8
-• Helper App for Unix (Wine/macOS/Linux)
+• Support for Unix (Wine/macOS/Linux)
 • Automatic dependency detection and installation
 • Rewritten Installer with guided setup and OneDrive-safe paths
 • “First-Run Tutorial” wizard